thoughtbot/superglue/UNRELEASED.md

 - NEW: Breezy now dispatches `@@breezy/GRAFTING_ERROR`.
 This is a listenable action that you can use to retry deferments that fail due to network errors.
 You will recieve the `pageKey`, the `url` that failed, and the `keyPath` to the missing node.
 - `remote` now has a fallback `pageKey` if one isn't provided.
 - `ensureSingleVisit`, the function that powers `visit` is now exposed for use.
 Come in super handy when you want to create your own `visit` function.
 For example, instaclick functionality.

+- Remove immutable helpers.
+It doesn't seem like good practice to create immutable action creators, probably doing too much work for the user and makes testing more difficult.
+Instead recommend and document immmer usage and keep getIn (exported for traversing), and setIn (for internal use) around.

+- Added a kitchen sink app in the example dir that demos everything